 6 hours total.
 Starting fall 2014, 3 hours total.

 6 hours total, with pre-approval from the Graduate Education Committee (see the Graduate Handbook for more details).
 That is, you must receive approval from the GEC before enrolling in the course(s).

 The Joint Program emphasizes the importance of breadth as well as depth in the graduate curriculum.
 As such, should this situation arise, students should take graduate-level courses in the program that are outside of their major or minor areas.

 Students can take other classes while enrolled in Thesis I or II hours, but students may NOT take other courses while enrolled in Dissertation I or II hours without special approval from the Graduate Education Committee and the Associate Dean of Graduate Affairs.
 Students who wish to take other courses while enrolled in Dissertation I or II hours must begin by making a written (e-mail) request to the Graduate Coordinator and include the rationale for the request.
 If the request is approved by the GEC, the GEC's recommendation will be sent to the Associate Dean of Graduate Affairs for consideration.
 Final approval is the perogative of the Associate Dean.
 Only in rare circumstances will such requests be approved.

 These are the university requirements.
 You might be required to take a certain number of hours in summer for some other reason (e.g., a certain financial aid agreement), but all students must at least adhere to the university rules.

 All students should be mindful of the university deadlines for graduation (e.g., the deadline for defending a thesis in order to graduate in a given semester).
 Please consult these deadlines prior to setting a defense date with your advisor.

-See the Graduate Handbook for further details on the answers given below.
+See the Graduate Handbook available on the Graduate Student Forms and Docs page for further details on the answers given below.

 Yes.
 In the joint program, the chair and other members of the student's M.A. thesis committee can be partially or entirely from Akron sociology.